app-clones/netflix-clone/README.md

 4. Fill in `.env` with the details you got in step 2

+5. Click [here](https://youtu.be/x_EEwGe-a9o?t=12056) and watch until 3:23:30.
+You should now have data in your database!

-5. Run `yarn start` or `npm start`.
+6. Run `yarn start` or `npm start`.
 The app should now work!

 If you run into any issues, don't be afraid to open a issue!
 Either I or someone else will try to assist.
-Just provide both your code AND error.
+Just provide the error you get and the action you are trying to perform.

 ---